Leon F. "Lee" Ellis: POW experience

 After arriving in Vietnam, Ellis was assigned to execute bombing raids in North Vietnam, one of the heaviest guarded regions of the country.
 On his 53rd mission, he and aircraft commander, Captain Ken Fisher, received serious damage to their F-4C Phantom aircraft.
 Both men had to eject from the fighter jet and were immediately captured on the ground when they landed with their parachutes.
 After two weeks of traveling through various regions in a Vietnamese military vehicle, they arrived at the Hoa Loa Prison in Hanoi, Vietnam (also known as the Hanoi Hilton).
 Hoa Loa was an old French Bastille prison fortified strongly to keep prisoners from escaping.
 For the next 9 months, Lee and three other comrades shared 6'x7.5' cell.

 Over the next 5 ½ years, Ellis' described his POW experience as "moments of boredom interrupted by stark moments of terror."
 In addition to physically torturing prisoners for information, the prison would broadcast anti-American propaganda several times a day throughout the entire camp as a means of breaking their spirit and confidence.
 Ellis and his comrades began using several forms of subversive communication to stay in touch with each other without being caught.
 Ellis became one of the key communicators in the camps using a tap code system used by American World War II POWs in Germany.
 (This was also highlighted in Arthur Koestler's book about the Soviet Gulags, Darkness at Noon).
 The code uses a 5x5 matrix composed of the 26 letters of the alphabet, with K and C being the same tap code.
-For example, the word "Hi" would two taps, then three taps for "H"; and two taps, then four taps for "I".
+For example, the word "Hi" would consist of two taps, then three taps for "H"; and two taps, then four taps for "I".
 The POWs tapped letters and words through the thick walls to form messages that each cell would pass along to the next.

 Some of Ellis' fellow senior ranking officers in the camps were Colonel Robbie Risner USAF, CAPT Jeremiah Denton USN, and CAPT Jim Stockdale USN.
 In the prison camps, frequently the senior-ranking officers received the first and most harsh treatment in an effort to obtain propaganda and information.
 Much of the torture abuse was aimed at discouraging the senior officers from carrying out leadership duties.

 Prisoners of war were released from the camps in order of capture through Operation Homecoming.
 On March 14, 1973, Lee and several comrades, including Sen. John McCain (R-AZ), were flown from Vietnam to Clark Air Base, Philippines.
 From there, Ellis and others eventually landed at Maxwell Air Force Base in Montgomery, Alabama, where he was reunited with his family.
 Ellis was single at the time of his capture.